Code Checks

 Name: function_call_reference_validator

 Validates function calls by comparing the structure and content of tool calls in the model output against the expected structure defined in the scenario result.
-It ensures that all required parameters are present and match any specified patterns, supporting nested structures and regex matching for string values.
+Supports nested structures and regex matching for string values.

 Do Param Values Match